Extraction of Wisdom Tooth or Teeth

 What to Do After Surgery

 After the surgery, you may get stitches that the dentist will later remove after you heal up.
-The dentist will also place a gauze cotton pad on the wound—be sure to follow directions about the gauze since it can prevent dry socket.
-This is a very painful condition that occurs when the blood clot that is necessary for healing becomes loosened or disintegrates and leaves the empty hole (where your tooth was) dry and unable to heal.
+The dentist will also place a gauze cotton pad on the bound to prevent a dry socket.
+Make sure you follow the suggestions of your dentist closely to reduce the chance of any further complications.

-After the surgery, you should take pain medication as the surgeon prescribes to seize pain.
+Central Hutt Dental will provide you with pain-numbing medication to prevent discomfort.
 For quick recovery, you should follow these tips:

-- Do not use a sucking straw since it may loosen the blood clot that forms.
+- Do not use a straw since it may loosen the blood clot that forms.

 Possible Problems After Wisdom Tooth Removal